tanyaortiz/fed-philosophy/README.md

 - Extensible
 - Defined at any degree
   - e.g.: Responsive Wrapper, Header, navigation, primary button
-- Reuse other components as much as possible
+- Reuse existing components as much as possible.
-- Use Bower to Handle Components when possible
+- Use Bower to handle components when possible.

 ### GIT Early, GIT Often
 We cannot stress this enough.
 GIT After Every: